Protocol regarding times of public worship at St. Mary Chapel // Suspended for time being

-A pre booking system will be in place for the first weeks.
+A pre booking system will be in place for the coming weeks.

 For individuals attending church: carrying of tissues and using them to catch coughs and sneezes, and binning the tissue continues to be important.
 In addition to this, it is recommended that each individual or each family carry a small bottle of hand sanitizer.

-Disinfectants and hand washing/sanitizing facilities will be provided at the church entrance; door handles and other surfaces will be disinfected on a regular basis.
+Disinfectants and hand sanitizing facilities will be provided at the church entrance; door handles and other surfaces will be disinfected on a regular basis.

 Where possible, entrance and exit door will be open from before the time when people gather for the service until after the last worshipper has left.

 Side persons will note your name on the registration paper at the entrance.

 A side person will direct you into the right direction and make sure we all stick to the advised 2.0 meter distancing, following the direction signs on the floor.